Manage cluster horizontal scaling (scale out) in Azure Data Explorer to accommodate changing demand

 When your cluster approaches a state of under-utilization, scale in to lower costs but maintain performance.
 Multiple metrics are used to verify that it's safe to scale in the cluster.
-The following rules are evaluated daily for 7 days before scale in is performed:
+The following rules are evaluated hourly for 6 hours before scale in is performed:

 - The number of instances is above 2 and above the minimum number of instances defined.